 February 22, 2019 by Carly Paracholski

-Most of the competitor analysis templates floating around the internet are way too basic for what a product marketer, or competitive intelligence professional needs; typically a simple table to hold one to two bullets points on your competitors’ strengths or weaknesses.
+Most of what passes for a competitor product analysis template floating around the internet are way too basic for what a product marketer, or competitive intelligence professional needs; typically a simple table to hold one to two bullets points on your competitors’ strengths or weaknesses.

 This sort of template is helpful if you’re conducting a competitor analysis for the first time.